overvis/overvis-docs/ocp-visualizations/09-reference/README.md

 text-replacement="{{key}}"
 ```

-It specifies, that the content of the tag should be replaced with the stored string with the key `{{key}}`.
+It specifies that the content of the tag should be replaced with the stored string with the key `{{key}}`.

 Example: